 Cloud Data Fusion sets up service accounts to access resources in the following projects:

 Cloud Data Fusion creates a tenant project to hold the resources and services it needs to manage pipelines on your behalf.
 For example: running pipelines on your Dataproc clusters that reside in your customer project.
 A tenant project is not exposed to you, but when you create a private instance, you might need to use the tenant project name to set up VPC peering.

 For more information, see the Service Infrastructure documentation about tenant projects.

 - Customer project

-The customer creates and owns this project.
-By default, Cloud Data Fusion creates an ephemeral Dataproc cluster in this project to run the customer's pipelines.
+You create and own this project.
+By default, Cloud Data Fusion creates an ephemeral Dataproc cluster in this project to run the your pipelines.

 The following diagram shows a Cloud Data Fusion instance running in a tenant project and a pipeline running on a Dataproc cluster in a customer project.